*BOE Approved 8/29/2023

 The District shall use a uniform grading system.
 Classroom teachers shall evaluate students and assign grades according to the established system.

-Grading shall be based upon student improvement, achievement, and participation in classroom discussions and activities.
+Grading shall be based upon student improvement, achievement on assessments, and participation in classroom discussions and activities.
 Parents/guardians shall be provided a written report card regarding their child’s progress.
-The use of marks and symbols will be appropriately explained.
+The use of marks and symbols will be appropriately explained in course outlines.

 To achieve these aims the District will implement the following grading practices, as they are outlined and applicable to the specific grade-levels, K-12.